Skip to main content

 • $11.3 BILLION

-In energy cost savings delivered to route state consumers over 15 years.
+In energy cost savings delivered to route state consumers over 15 years – part of the $52 billion in total savings for American energy consumers living in grid regions the project connects.

 • 22,300 DIRECT JOBS

-Created during construction of the line and enabled generation.
+Created during construction of the line and new generation.

 How it works